Dealing with Depression and Anxiety

 Additionally, some treatment options, especially surgery or radiation therapy, may leave a man with significant quality-of-life-impacting side-effects, such as urinary incontinence, bowel issues, or sexual dysfunction.
 These side effects may be difficult to manage at times, and may contribute to feelings of depression or anxiety.
 Some may even impact a man’s self-esteem or body image, further leading to feelings of anxiety or depression.
 Even if a man is deemed cancer-free, he still may be scared or concerned about the potential for cancer recurrence or the development of a second cancer.
 These feelings may also lead to significant mood changes or anxiety.2,3

-How can men manage the feelings?
+How to manage the feelings

 The good news about experiencing anxiety or depression is that there are many ways to manage these feelings, as long as an individual reaches out for help.
 Medications such as anti-anxiety drugs or anti-depressants can be used to clinically manage mood issues, however, using medications may not be desired by everyone.
 Medication-free treatment options for depression and anxiety include therapy (including cognitive-behavioral therapy, CBT) and counseling (including individual, couples, or family counseling).
 There are many different types of therapists, psychologists, psychiatrists, and counselors who can provide support during this time.
 The extent of therapy and type of individual you want to see is completely up to you.